1944 Assistant Director of Student Engagement for Fraternity and Sorority Life

 MAJOR ADMINISTRATOR Director of Student Engagement

 The Assistant Director of Student Engagement for Fraternity and Sorority Life supervises and coordinates the activities of fraternity and sorority chapters at the University.
-The Assistant Director serves as the advisor to the Interfraternity Council, Panhellenic Council, National Pan-Hellenic Council, Order of Omega, and other Greek councils and committees.
+The Assistant Director serves as the advisor to the Panhellenic Council (PHA), co-advises the National Pan-Hellenic Council (NPHC), Order of Omega, and other fraternity and sorority life councils and committees.

 MINIMUM ACCEPTABLE QUALIFICATIONS